-Low Carb Vegan Soup that is chunky and full of vegetables, herbs and flavor!
+Low Carb Vegetable Soup that is chunky and full of vegetables, herbs and flavor!
 We love making up a big batch of this soup so we can eat it throughout the week.
 It’s a super simple way to get more vegetables and nutrients into your diet, without feeling the need to always eat a salad.

 When we tell people that we eat keto or low carb, sometimes there are a lot of questions.
 A lot of people assume that all we do is eat bacon, eggs, butter and cheese.
 While we do enjoy these ingredients a lot (naturally) we tell them not to worry, and we still eat plenty of vegetables too!
 There are a plethora of low carb vegetables out there.
 Bending the rules is also fine for us, and we basically, whatever vegetables (or fruits) we want, we eat in small portions.
 Low carb eating has been our lifestyle for about 3 years, meaning, while we do eat off plan from time to time, low carb is our lifestyle because we feel so satisfied with how we eat!

 We do get a lot of questions about vegan keto meals, and this is definitely an area we’re pledging to work a little harder on for those of you that are interested in a low carb and vegan lifestyle.
-While it is admittedly more challenging to be both vegan and low carb, we definitely want to show you some options, and this soup is BOMB you guys.
+While it is admittedly more challenging to be both vegan and low carb, we definitely want to show you some options, and this keto Vegetable Soup is BOMB you guys.
 Really.
 We have no shame in admitting that we LOVE meat, and this soup is ultra satisfying for us.
 It’s a great way to use up those ingredients in the fridge that are about to go bad, and actually enjoy doing it!
 So, enough of my rambling.
-Let’s get into this low carb chunky vegetable vegan soup!
+Let’s get into this low carb vegetable soup!

 We’d like to note that you can use whatever vegetables you want, seriously!
-This soup started as a fridge sweep type of soup, and it turned into something we now make on a regular basis, because we seem to always have these ingredients on hand.
+This low carb vegetable soup started as a fridge sweep type of soup, and it turned into something we now make on a regular basis, because we seem to always have these ingredients on hand.
 You can certainly use whatever you want though, just be aware of how different vegetables have different cooking times, so they will want to be added at different stages.
 It will depend on what you’re using of course.
 Feel free to let us know in the comments what vegetables you decide to use!
 Please don’t be intimidated by the ingredient list!
 You can leave out whatever you don’t have, and we’re sure it will still taste amazing. 🙂

 - Onions & leeks – The base of most great dishes start with one or both of these ingredients.
 Onion and its many varieties are just the base of so many great things.
 Use your favorite variety of onion, we tend to go for yellow onion, or red onion!
 For the leeks, you could substitute with just more onion here.
 Leeks are essentially like a mild and sweeter version of an onion.
-For this soup we only use the white and the light green parts, properly cleaned.
+For this Low Carb Vegetable Soup we only use the white and the light green parts, properly cleaned.
 We loved using different types of onion in this dish, but as always, use whatever you want!

 - Olive oil – Use whatever your favorite cooking oil is.
 We opted for olive oil this time, but avocado oil or even coconut oil are great.